nreaLms/halflife-featureful/README.md

 * The delay before scientist can heal again can be configured via skill.cfg (1 minute by default)
 * Ally monsters can have a configurable tolerance level to player hits.
 * Monsters can have an alternative trigger condition to fire their trigger target.
+* 'Non-solid corpse' flag that makes monster's model non-solid upon dying (useful if you want to prevent blocking doors or pushables by dead bodies).

 ### Alien slave features